-Alto was launched in 2018 as an alternative to those looking to expose their IRA funds to alternative asset classes.
+Alto was launched in 2018 as an alternative for those looking to expose their IRA funds to alternative asset classes.

 However, along with the classical alternative — such as real estate, forex, and precious metals — the company provides investors with access to startup funding rounds and loan portfolios while allowing its clients to partner with other Alto users to build up a pool of capital to access certain investment opportunities.
 Read our fill Alto IRA review to learn more.

-- Networking opportunities available for those with small amounts of capital available to be deployed.
+- Networking opportunities are available for those with small amounts of capital available to be deployed.

 What We Like About Alto